IgnacioGri/Casosdeuso/replit.md

 - **Enhanced AI Assistance**: Improved field enhancement capabilities with context-aware wireframe generation for all use case types (entity, API, process).
 - **UI Enhancements**: Added smart autocomplete with contextual suggestions, informative tooltips with Ingematica styling, and professional micro-interactions for better user experience.
 - **Animation Fixes**: Changed inappropriate animations - minute analysis from 'float' to 'pulse' and test generation from 'bounce' to 'spin' for more professional appearance.
+- **UI Enhancement Components Created**: Built 4 new Blazor components to match TypeScript UI features: `SmartAutocomplete.razor`, `ContextualTooltip.razor`, `MicroInteractions.razor`, and `AdaptiveLoading.razor`.
+- **Component Integration Progress**: Successfully integrated UI enhancements across key components:
+  - BasicInfoStep: Added SmartAutocomplete for project name with intelligent suggestions and ContextualTooltip for field guidance
+  - FiltersColumnsStep: Integrated SmartAutocomplete for both filters and columns with context-aware suggestions
+  - MinuteAnalysis: Replaced MudProgressCircular with AdaptiveLoading using professional pulse animation
+  - TestCasesStep: Updated to use AdaptiveLoading with spin animation for test generation
+  - EntityFieldsStep: Implemented AdaptiveLoading with pulse animation for field generation

 ## System Architecture
 The application utilizes a modern full-stack .NET architecture, ensuring a clear separation of concerns.